resources-banner-image

 clock-icon-white 3 min read

-Hardware acceleration including graphics processing units (GPU) and field programmable graphics arrays (FPGAs) have been made increasingly popular by the likes of Microsoft for accelerate codes that are well-suited for parallel execution.
-Let’s take a closer look at why FPGA is so popular, how to improve the development process using OpenCL, and how SoftServe benchmarked using Cyclone V.
+Hardware acceleration, including graphics processing units (GPUs) and field-programmable gate arrays (FPGAs), has become increasingly popular, with companies like Microsoft accelerating codes that are well-suited for parallel execution.
+Let’s take a closer look at why FPGAs are so popular, how to improve the development process using OpenCL, and how SoftServe benchmarked using Cyclone V.

-FPGAs are now treated as promising hardware accelerators for modern AI, ML, and big data solutions mainly because of their highly parallel nature and ability to process data in-place—substantially reducing the processing feedback time and infrastructure required.
-Moreover, FPGAs can be thought of as a kind of “soft” hardware able to be re-tai lored for a specific task, whenever such a need appears.
+FPGAs are treated as promising hardware accelerators for modern AI, ML, and big data solutions, mainly because of their highly parallel nature and ability to process data in-place — substantially reducing processing feedback time and the infrastructure required.
+Moreover, FPGAs can be thought of as a kind of “soft” hardware, able to be re-tailored for a specific task whenever such a need arises.

 Until quite recently, FPGAs were programmed in Verilog and VHDL hardware definition languages.
-The development process was long and restricted to a relatively small hardware engineers’ community.
-But the emergence of toolkits is making FPGA programming possible in C/C++.
-This reduces development time while dramatically increasing the developers’ community.
+The development process was long and restricted to a relatively small community of hardware engineers.
+However, the emergence of toolkits is making FPGA programming possible in C/C++.
+This reduces development time while dramatically increasing the size of the developer community.
 One such toolkit is Open Compute Language (OpenCL).

 OpenCL